cnoe-io/openapi-mcp-codegen/README.md

 - **--enhance-docstring-with-llm**
   - Optionally rewrites tool docstrings using an LLM
 - **--enable-slim**
-  - Bridges the generated A2A Starlette application to SLIM via AgntcyFactory.
+  - Bridges the generated A2A Starlette application to SLIM via AgntcyFactory and generates a docker-compose file to bring up the services
-  - Requires agntcy_app_sdk and a running SLIM data plane; configure SLIM_ENDPOINT (default http://localhost:46357).

 ## Generated Architecture